twood02/webtemplate/wiki/etcd+Docker_vs_Consul+vagrant/combine.md

 etcd is a distributed key-value storage system using http protocol and Raft algorithm.
 Since it is easy to use and simple, many systems use etcd as part of service discovery, such as kubernetes (K8s). **But the problem** is that because it is just a storage system, if you want to provide complete service discovery functions, you need some third-party tools.

 With Registrator, and confd, a very simple and powerful service discovery framework can be built.
 But compared to Consul, this type of operation is a little more troublesome.
-Therefore, in most of the cases, etcd are used for key-value storage, such as kubernetes.
+Therefore, in most of the cases, etcd is used for key-value storage, such as kubernetes.

 Furthemore, **etcd scales better than Consul**.
 According to the experiment, when creating 1-million keys, 256 bytes key, 1KB value, etcd costs less response time and less memory, other systems like Consul suffer from high latencies and memory pressure.